 This time of life can be a huge challenge for women.
 Not only are the physical, mental and emotional challenges difficult, but relationships seem more daunting as well.

-The great news is that when you get your hormones back into balance, you can experience more grace than ever before!
+The great news is that when you get your hormones back into balance, you can begin to experience better sleep, more mental clarity, more energy, better relationships, more vibrant health, and more grace-filled joy than ever before!

-Now, I want to share this good news with others.
-Below is a summary of the benefits of estradiol and progesterone.
-I then share some tips
+Below is a brief summary of the benefits of estradiol and progesterone.

 Benefits of 17 beta Estradiol + Progesterone Replacement

 - Adds years to life and life to years

 - Protects against vaginal dryness, incontinence, and atrophy

 - Protects against breast cancer